gvwilson/fiction/iffy/index.md

 She jerked upright when Iñacio elbowed her.
 "Cargo drone," he said,
-pointing through the glass at a streamlined black dirigible high above them.
+pointing through the glass at a streamlined black airship as it emerged from the clouds stacked like plates high above them.
 "Prolly outta Nova Zembla from the look of it.
 Be a thing an' a half to see th' world from up there, wouldn't it?"